 Thanks to Maddie’s Fund, they help MHCR provide medical care for permanent fosters, including some of Michelle’s past and current hospice foster dogs.
+With their help we were able to find a loving home for Suki.
+She will be provided 3 years of eye meds, and her Adoption was waived.

 For this post, I want to describe a day in the life of a hospice or permanent foster caretaker.
 Hospice or permanent fostering provides a home and care for homeless dogs who are very old or very ill and will not be placed for adoption.
 Some of these dogs may also have mobility problems, be incontinent, or have difficulty eating.
 And while it may be difficult and truly heartbreaking at times, loving and caring for these special dogs means the world to me.